top of page

 Reduces Stress, Anxiety and Depression:

-Flowers and plants stimulate the senses and in doing so can trigger memories, encourage reminiscing and reduce feelings of stress and anxiety.
-For these reasons, nature based activities are often a beneficial activity for individuals with Alzheimer’s disease or other forms of dementia.
+Flowers and plants stimulate the senses and in doing so can trigger memories, encourage reminiscing, and reduce feelings of stress and anxiety.
+For these reasons, nature-based activities are often a beneficial activity for individuals with Alzheimer’s disease or other forms of dementia.

 Promotes Socialization:

-As a person ages and their social circle gets smaller its easy to become withdrawn and experience boredom and lonliness.
+As a person ages and their social circle gets smaller its easy to become withdrawn and experience boredom and loneliness.
 Researchers found that fostering social connections around nature-based activities can be connected to improved health and quality of life for seniors.

 Improves Fine Motor Skills: